 Celebrity Birthdays Today, November 13, 2025

-Happy birthday to Jimmy Kimmel, Whoopi Goldberg, and Gerard Butler!
-November 13 brings another round of star power, and we’re marking the occasion by celebrating 10 familiar faces born on this day.
+Happy birthday to Whoopi Goldberg, Jimmy Kimmel, and Gerard Butler!
+November 14 brings another round of star power, and we’re marking the occasion by celebrating 10 familiar faces born on this day.

 Dive in for quick facts and links to each celebrity’s profile, and tell us if you share your day with any of these stars in the comments below.